elmoreplay/SystemMsg-e-c1/README.md

 SystemMsg-e.decoded.txt - decoded SystemMsg-e source file to view and edit

-\system\SystemMsg-e.txt - ready for use system chat file.
+SystemMsg-e.txt - ready for use system chat file.
 Put it to Lineage 2 c1 System folder

 -----------------------------------------